GeminiZA/iot-device-manager/README.md

 ## MQTT

-All assets updates should be published to `assets/:id`
+All assets updates, telemetry and commands are published to `assets/:id`

 MQTT username and password must match that defined in `mochi-mqtt/config.yaml`